 piano and theatre

 Valentina Toth (1994, Leeuwarden) graduated with distinction for her Bachelor Studies Piano at the Royal Conservatory of Brussels.
-She presently follows the Master Programm Piano at the class of Jan Michiels at the Royal Conservatory of Brussels.
-She also studies Acting at the RITCS (Royal Institute of Theatre, Cinema and Sound) in Brussels.
+She also studied Acting at the RITCS (Royal Institute of Theatre, Cinema and Sound) in Brussels.
 Until 2014, she studied with Ellen Corver at the Royal Conservatory of The Hague.

 Since she was 12 years old Valentina played piano and chamber music in the Netherlands, Belgium, Germany, Greece, Austria, UK, Lithuania, Italy and the USA.
 In April 2013, at the age of 18, Challenge Classics released her in the Netherlands and abroad praised first CD, Hungarian Horizon.
-Opusklassiek chose Hungarian Horizon as CD of the month May.
-Valentina also received a Diapason d'Or for this CD.
+Valentina received a Diapason d'Or for this CD.
+In 2018, she released her second CD with Challenge Classics.

 She received the first prize and grand prix at the Damwoude Pianoconcours, first prize and audience prize at the National Princess Christina Concours in the Hague and the first prize at the International Music Competition Stockholm.
 Amongst others, she was finalist of the Steinway Concours and YPF piano competition, where she soloed with the Enaccord string quartet.